-The Government Information (Public Access) Act provides for two avenues of external review of decisions:
+The NSW Government Information (Public Access) Act 2009 provides for two avenues of external review of decisions:

 1. Information Commissioner Review

-Applications for review by the Information Commissioner must be made within 8 weeks of receiving the University's decision.
+Applications for review by the Information Commissioner must be made within 40 working days of receiving the University's decision.

 The NSW Information Commissioner has broad investigative and some coercive powers.
 The Commissioner can make recommendations considered appropriate, including that the Univeristy reconsider the matter.
 The University can reconsider an application regardless of whether or not it has conducted an internal review.